nsidc/earthaccess/docs/tutorials/search-granules.md

-## Search for granules within a collection using spatial and temporal filters

-Import earthaccess library and search for granules within a data set.
-You need to know the short name which can be found on the data set landing page.
+Import earthaccess library and search for granules within a data set using spatial and temporal filters.
+You need to know the short name of the data set which can be found on the data set landing page.

 ```py
 import earthaccess